jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 (2) An exception applies if—
   (a) the Commissioner is of the opinion that information provided by a person is fraudulent or wilfully misleading; or (b) the Commissioner is of the opinion that information provided by a person does not mention income that is of a particular nature, or that was derived from a particular source, and in respect of which information is required to be provided; or
-  (c) an assessment is made under subpart 4 of Part 5A (which relates to victims of sex offences).
+  (c) an amended assessment is required to give effect to a decision, determination, or exemption made under Part 5A (which relates to exemptions for hospital patients, persons suffering from long-term periods of illness, prisoners, persons under 16 years, and victims of sex offences).
 (3) An exception also applies if—
   (a) a liable person, child, or payee to whom the assessment relates has died; or (b) a person is not a parent of the child; or